marq24/ha-tibber-pulse-local/TIBBER-PULSE-AS-NON-TIBBER-CUSTOMER.md

    42 mqtt_client_id                : '<some id>' 13 bytes.
 ```

-I don't use the information that are supplied via mqtt, it's all just to make the Tibber Bridge happy.
+You don't need to use the information that are supplied via mqtt, it's all just to make the Tibber Bridge happy.

 ## Step-by-Step

 1. Reset your Tibber Bridge by plugging/unplugging in 10 times.
 LED is green now.

-1. In my case, I was now able to logon to it, but the params tab was empty and no file upload worked.
+1. Sometimes, now the params tab is empty and no file upload works.
 With [this cool method](https://www.photovoltaikforum.com/thread/197149-tibber-pulse-einrichtung-installation-geht-nicht/?postID=4199269#post4199269) you can get back to a functioning Tibber bridge.
 Only do this is your params tab is empty.